 Build Homes, Build Lives with the VFV Build-A-Home Project

-The Build-A-Home Project began life in 2005, following an anonymous donation that helped construct a simple house for a widowed mother and her five children.
+Build-A-Home Project began life in 2005, following an anonymous donation that helped construct a simple house for a widowed mother and her five children.
 Prior to the completion of the project, the family had lived in dilapidated and unlivable conditions.
 The tin roof leaked so much that a water pool had grown in the mud floor, putting at risk the health and safety of her children.
 Since then, Volunteer for the Visayans has continued to build houses for families living in unsafe and uncomfortable living environments.
-From as little as one hundred fifty thousand peso (P150,000.00) or just over three thousand dollars, Volunteer for the Visayans can complete a simple safe living structure for a low income family.
+From as little as two hundred thousand peso (P200,000.00) or about four thousand dollars, Volunteer for the Visayans can complete a simple safe living structure for a low income family.

 This is a great project for a philanthropy or club donation.
 Unlike many of our projects which involve nurturing and education, the Build A Home Project has instant results.
 A poor family is given a better life in just a couple of weeks.